pedestriantactics/cybertruck-simulator/_notes.md

 Implemented the blackboard
 Added the end screen with stats

+Must happen
+- Camera needs to slowly rotate to behind the vehicle
 - Settings with master volume
 - Countown timer final seconds sound and appearance change
 - Town design

+Possibly must happen
 - Achievements that pop up after the tally
 - Achievements page